porcherface/mosaic-bot/README.md

-here an example using the dota2 hero drow ranger. the bucket is a preformatted set of random picture scraped from google images with query "drow ranger dota2". the target is a drow ranger picture.
+here an example using the dota2 hero drow ranger. the bucket is a preformatted set of random pictures ddowloaded from google images with query "drow ranger dota2". the target is a drow ranger picture.

     python3 mosaic-bot.py images/targets/drow_portrait.jpeg images/drow_ranger_edit/